kakaiba-talaga/AutoHotkey-Scripts/README.md

 - [MoveMouse](AHK/MoveMouse.ahk)

-    Prevents the computer from *sleeping* or *idling* by moving the mouse cursor to different positions at different intervals.
+    Prevents the computer from _sleeping_ or _idling_ by moving the mouse cursor to different positions at different speeds at different intervals.

     Some rules: